Etiquette in Japan: Bowing

 Basic bows are performed by bending from the waist with the back and neck straight, hands at the sides (males) or clasped at the lap (females), and eyes looking down.
 The body is composed but not rigid.
 Generally, the longer and deeper the bow, the stronger the emotion and respect expressed.

 The three main types of bows are informal, formal, and very formal.
 Informal bows are made at about a fifteen-degree angle or just tilt over one's head to the front, and more formal bows at about thirty degrees.
 Very formal bows are deeper.

 The etiquette surrounding bowing, including the length, depth, and appropriate response, is exceedingly complex.
 For example, if one person maintains their bow longer than the other person expected (generally about two or three seconds), the person who rose first may express politeness by bowing a second time—and then receive another bow in response.
 This often leads to a long exchange of progressively lighter bows.

 Generally, one who is considered lower ranking in Japanese society bows longer, more deeply, and more frequently than one of a higher rank.
 A higher ranked person addressing a lower ranked person will generally only nod slightly, and some may not bow at all.
 A lower ranked person will bend forward from the waist.
 It is important to try to gauge the appropriate depth and duration of bows in different situations: a bow that is too deep or too long for the situation can be interpreted as sarcasm.

 Bows of apology tend to be deeper and last longer, occurring with frequency throughout the apology, generally at about 45 degrees with the head lowered and lasting for at least the count of three, sometimes longer.
 The depth, frequency, and duration of the bow increases with the sincerity of the apology and severity of the offense.
-Occasionally, in the case of apology and begging, people crouch (in a position similar to sujud) to show absolute submission or extreme regret.
+Occasionally, in the case of apology and begging, people crouch to show absolute submission or extreme regret.
 This is called dogeza.
 Even though dogeza was previously considered very formal, today it is mostly regarded as contempt for oneself, so it is not used in everyday settings.

 Bows of thanks follow the same pattern.
 In extreme cases a kneeling bow is performed; this bow is sometimes so deep that the forehead touches the floor.
 This is called lit. 'most respectful bow' (最敬礼, saikeirei).

 When dealing with non-Japanese people, many Japanese will shake hands.
 Since many non-Japanese are familiar with the custom of bowing, this often leads to a combined bow and handshake which can become complicated.
 Bows may be combined with handshakes or performed before or after shaking hands.
 Generally when bowing in close proximity, as necessitated when combining bowing and shaking hands, people turn slightly to one side (usually the left) to avoid bumping heads.